-Montreal's Pride Festival is right around the corner.
-In addition to the city's welcoming gay bars and LGBTQ+ hangouts, Montreal (which just ranked 9th best city in the world) is putting on a star-studded show.
+Montreal’s Pride Festival is the largest LGBTQ+ gathering in the Francophone world.
+In addition to the city’s welcoming gay bars and LGBTQ+ hangouts, Montreal is putting on a star-studded show.

 What is the Montreal Pride Festival?